 The majority of commercially available sound-absorbing materials are fibre based, as fibrous provide cavities between the fibres that allow sound waves to enter.
 The fibres can move against each other, allowing the energy of the sound waves to be converted to friction easily.

 Tecman provides acoustic insulation pads made using a range of fibrous acoustic insulation materials.
 Although the properties of the individual materials vary, automotive insulation solutions from Tecman are all designed to provide highly efficient acoustic absorption while reducing the weight and environmental impact of vehicles.
-The acoustic materials provided by Tecman include natural fibres, multi-layer fine fibres, lightweight Neptune, and high-loft insulation materials.11,12
+The acoustic materials provided by Tecman include lightweight ultra-fine fibre, multi-layer fine fibres, high-loft insulation, and needle punch materials.10,11

-Tecman have recently invested in new machinery and processes, providing increased capacity and increasing the size of acoustic insulation components that can be produced.
-The new machinery stamps out parts up to 520mm x 1500mm (previous capacity was 320mm x 1000mm).
+Past investment in new machinery and processes provide an increased capacity and larger part sizes of acoustic insulation components.
+The current machinery stamps out parts up to 520mm x 1500mm (previous capacity was 320mm x 1000mm).
 Bespoke components are available in various presentation formations to aid application.
-Presentation options include sealed, crimped and open edges, tape application, strip coated adhesive, zone coated adhesive, clip insertion, scrim variations, and scrim lamination.13
+Presentation options include sealed, crimped and open edges, tape application, strip coated adhesive, zone coated adhesive, clip insertion, scrim variations, and scrim lamination.12

-Tecman has been providing advanced solutions for the automotive industry for over 25 years, and their clients already include some of the leading original equipment manufacturers and tier-one suppliers in Europe and beyond.
-The new investment in their conversion facility further increases their ability to provide bespoke acoustic insulation solutions to the automotive industry that help to combat NVH.
+Tecman has been providing advanced solutions for the automotive industry for over 24 years, and their clients already include some of the leading original equipment manufacturers and tier-one suppliers across Europe and beyond.
+Recent investments in their conversion facility further increases their ability to provide bespoke acoustic insulation solutions to the automotive industry that help to combat NVH.

 - Panza MA, ‘A Review of Experimental Techniques for NVH Analysis on a Commercial Vehicle’ Energy Procedia 82:1017-1023, 2015.